-The factory preset is TV-PG for TV ratings or PG for movie ratings, allowing only programs rated TV-PG/PG or lower.
-You can change the blocking level to various TV ratings and lettered categories or movie ratings.
+When On, the factory preset is TV-PG for TV ratings or PG for movie ratings, allowing only programs rated TV-PG/PG or lower.
+Use the V-Chip Menu to change the allowable rating levels.
 After changing channels or devices, there may be up to a 5 second delay before the V-Chip lock takes effect.